+My second internship was at the Score (Headline Sports,) where I still work today.
 Over time, I became the lead editor for our flagship show Score Tonight, as well as Court Surfing, Diamond Surfing, Hardcore Hockey Talk and countless others.

 I was groomed by our senior editors to have grace under pressure, and I apply that same pressure to the students.

 “The field of sports-broadcasting, and specifically editing, is extremely detailed, lightning fast, and fun.
 I excel in that environment, we all do; we have to.